 Dish Network Corp.
 (NASDAQ:DISHC) has long tried to forge a partnership with most of the major telecoms including Sprint Corp.
-(NYSE:SC), T-Mobile US Inc. (NYSE:TMUSC) and AT&T Inc. (NYSE:TC).
+(NYSE:SB), T-Mobile US Inc. (NYSE:TMUSC) and AT&T Inc. (NYSE:TC).
 To date nothing has panned out.

 Related: COSTCO COULD COMPETE WITH AMAZON

 Although, as The Wall Street Journal reports, “no deal is imminent” people familiar with the matter are promoting the possibility of a partnership between Dish and Amazon.
 One person told the WSJ that Amazon “is taking a walk versus a run approach with Dish.”